-Beneficial ownership of 1,000 shares of Common Stock and of 3,000 shares of Common Stock issuable pursuant to stock options held by the estate of Robert H. Gaughen is attributed to both Mr. Kevin W. Gaughen and Mr. Robert H. Gaughen, Jr. as co-executors in the above table.
+Beneficial ownership of 6,000 shares of Common Stock held by the estate of Robert H. Gaughen is attributed to both Mr. Kevin W. Gaughen and Mr. Robert H. Gaughen, Jr. as co-executors in the above table.
 Such shares are counted only once in this total.